fasca/social/README.md

 #### Database

-- Create a MySQL database Online
+- Create a MySQL database Online : http://www.cleardb.com/
 - Create Table for : Users
 - Create Table for : Walls Entries
 - Create Table for : Photo Galleries

-- Create Table for :
+#### Data

+Where to store data like Images & Pics from Users ?

 #### Create Basic Functions